 It is probably the case that UBS have referred the matter to their valuer.
 The reason why UBS may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 My wife and I own a terraced Georgian property in Peckham.
 Conveyancing lawyer acted for me and Lloyds TSB Bank.
 I did a free Land Registry search last week and I saw two entries: one for freehold, another for leasehold with the exact same address.
 If a house is not a freehold shouldn't I have been informed?

-You need to assess the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Peckham and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with lenders.
-You can also enquire as to the situation with the conveyancing solicitor who conducted the purchase.
+It is not completely unheard of in Peckham and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with buyers.
+You can also enquire as to the situation with your conveyancing lawyer who conducted the conveyancing.

-I need to appoint a conveyancing solicitor for remortgage conveyancing in Peckham.
-I happened to chance upon a web site which appears to be the perfect answer If it is possible to get all formalities completed via phone that would be ideal.
+I need to find a conveyancing solicitor for remortgage conveyancing in Peckham.
+I have land on a site which appears to be the perfect solution If there is a chance to get all this stuff completed via email that would be preferable.
 Do I need to be wary?
 What should out be looking out for?